kw4ntiq/GunkansQuest/README.md

 # Gunkan's quest

-Play as Gunkans, defeat all the enemies on the island to win.
+Play as Gunkan, defeat all the enemies on the island to win.

 This project is my first unity project, made for our mid-semester exam.